mcba1n/polar-codes/README.md

 ## Getting Started

-1. Download the main library package from [GitHub short URL], and unzip it in "root".
+1. Download the main library package from this repository, and unzip it in "root".
 2. Install matplotlib from https://matplotlib.org/users/installing.html.
 3. Install numpy from https://docs.scipy.org/doc/numpy/user/install.html.
 4. Run test.py using a Python3 compiler.
 If the program runs successfully, the library is ready to use.
 Make sure the compiler has writing access to directory "root/data", where simulation data will be saved by default.